stipple-effect/docs/scripting.md

 ### Preview scripts

-[Preview scripts](preview-scripts.md) allow for the transformation of the contents of the preview window.
-By default, the preview window merely previews the contents of the project as they are.
-This can already be used in a variety of ways, but it is made exponentially more powerful with scripting.
+[Preview scripts](preview-scripts.md) allow for creation of complex custom previews by transforming the flattened contents of the project that acts as input into original output.
+Since preview scripts are essentially a __*mapping*__, the contents of the preview window will change dynamically as the project that defines its input is modified, without having to reload the script.

 Valid type signatures for preview scripts:
 * `(image -> image)`